 - What can I do on the free day?

 People have had great fun on the free day, doing all sort of things depending on their interests and the type of holiday they are wanting to create for themselves.
 You can hire a driver and see different parts of the island.
 Others have spent the day relaxing by the pool and having a massage.
 In the previous workshops, some people have done the down hill bike tour, where you are driven to a mountain top restaurant to have breakfast with the extraordinary view of a volcano.
 Followed by a liesurely down hill bike ride, through villages and rice fields.
 Its a great way to get a glimpse of authentic Balinese life.

 The Arma resort offers other art workshops in painting, woodcarving and batik which you can book 24 hours in advance.
 See the ARMA cultural classes here. http://www.armabali.com/museum/cultural-workshops/ You can also do a Balinese cooking class at the ARMA run by the head chef Ibu Pusapa.
 There is also a great jewellery making workshop in the centre of Ubud http://chezmoniquejewelry.com/ which previous students raved about.

 Please note booking any tours, or outside workshops is your responsibility, you can organise it on the first or second day.
-It is not neceesary to book it before you arrive in Bali. see the page things to do in Bali on this website https://ubudartworkshops.com.au/things-to-do-in-ubud/
+It is not necessary to book it before you arrive in Bali. see the page things to do in Bali on this website https://ubudartworkshops.com.au/things-to-do-in-ubud/

 To stay connected with different workshops and when they are running please subscribe to our mailing list